spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/customizing-the-uptime-check.md

     'uptime_check' => [

         /*
+         * When the uptime check could reach the url of a monitor it will pass the response to this class
+         * If this class determines the response is valid, the uptime check will be regarded as succeeded.
+         *
+         * You can use any implementation of Spatie\UptimeMonitor\Helpers\UptimeResponseCheckers\UptimeResponseChecker here.
+         */
+        'response_checker' => Spatie\UptimeMonitor\Helpers\UptimeResponseCheckers\LookForStringChecker::class,

+        /*
          * An uptime check will be performed if the last check was performed more than the
          * given number of minutes ago.
 If you change this setting you have to manually
          * update the `uptime_check_interval_in_minutes` value of your existing sites.